In Arizona's Senate race, Democrat seeks to flip a GOP seat

 While Sinema portrays herself as a centrist, the Republican contest has prompted moderate, establishment-backed Martha McSally to take more hard-line positions on immigration.
 The two-term House member notably withdrew her co-sponsorship in May from a bill that would offer the potential of citizenship for children who entered the United States illegally.

-McSally narrowly leads in recent polls former state Sen. Kelli Ward and former Maricopa County Sheriff Joe Arpaio, both vying for the mantel of conservative outsider.
+Recent polls give McSally a narrow lead over former state Sen. Kelli Ward and former Maricopa County Sheriff Joe Arpaio, who are both positioning themselves as conservative outsiders.
 Ward, who unsuccessfully ran against Sen. John McCain in 2016, was endorsed last year by former Trump strategic adviser Steve Bannon.
 Arpaio was the Phoenix area's top law enforcement officer for 24 years and gained a national reputation for aggressive immigration arrest practices, but he was defeated for re-election in 2016.

 WHY IT MATTERS